 #4 She often explores the theme of absence

-In 1981, she got herself hired as a cleaner in a hotel and used this time to capture personal effects that hotel guests left in their rooms.
+In 1981, she got herself hired as a cleaner in a hotel.
+She used this time to capture personal effects that hotel guests left in their rooms.

-A couple of years later, in 1983, she found an address book in the street and called the people listed in the book in order to create a portrait of the owner .
+A couple of years later, in 1983, she found an address book in the street.
+And the she called the people listed in the book in order to create a portrait of the owner .

 #5 She asked the blind to define beauty